iDevicesInc/SweetBlue/README.md

     	}
 };

-    // This is helps you navigate the treacherous waters of Android M Location requirements for scanning.
+    // This class helps you navigate the treacherous waters of Android M Location requirements for scanning.
+    // First it enables bluetooth itself, then location permissions, then location services.
+The latter two
+    // are only needed in Android M.
     BluetoothEnabler.start(this, new DefaultBluetoothEnablerFilter()
     {
     	@Override public Please onEvent(BluetoothEnablerEvent e)